root2pk/EmoShift/README.md

 [Link to GitHub](https://github.com/acids-ircam/RAVE)

+## Run your own dataset and models

+To run your own dataset and models, load the required dataset into the audio folder and run `precompute_VA.py` and `precompute_embeddings.py` with the correct directories specified.
 ## License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.